 Another benefit to the Layla mattress is it’s copper-infused memory foam layers which help keep hot sleepers cool through the night.
 Copper is also known for its pressure point and pain relief so you get a more restful sleep.

-While not actually considered “memory foam”, the Mint is an excellent all foam mattress.
+While not actually considered “memory foam”, the Mint is an excellent all-foam mattress.
 Made with their proprietary Adaptive Foam layers that protect the back and cradle the hips, the Mint is an appealing all-foam option.
 Not to mention, its layers are infused with heat-wicking graphite to maintain a cool sleeping surface.

-Exceptional contour and cooling
+Exceptional cooling and contour

 Tuft & Needle has been a popular foam mattress maker for some time now, and the addition of their latest mattress model, the Mint, is fantastic.
 The Mint mattress is constructed with patent-pending Adaptive Foam that contours with ease and is infused with heat-wicking graphite to keep hot sleepers cool.
+Related: Best Mattress for Side Sleepers

 Great for spine alignment, sleeping on the Mint protects your lower back from pain while cradling the hips and shoulders well.
 You can’t go wrong with the Mint mattress.